[This page is about the short story, not the collection.]

 And hey, I've always thought the phrase "Celestial Debris" sounded really cool, and I realized it would make a good title for the reimagined story.
 I'd already decided it would make a good title for a collection, so here I'd have my title story!

 It took several drafts to get the story fit for publication, especially since it wanted to be longer than the maximum word-count in Michael's guidelines, but I eventually beat it into shape.

 (Incidentally, if I were to finish "Reaction" now -- it's different enough that I could do that without feeling like a plagiarist -- I'd call it "Reaction Mass," instead.)

-The market for collections being what it was, it wasn't until much later that I did finally put together Celestial Debris for FoxAcre Press, gathering together pretty much all my short fiction that could be considered "hard" science fiction.
+The market for collections being what it was, it wasn't until much later that I did finally put together Celestial Debris, gathering together pretty much all my short fiction that could be considered "hard" science fiction (and a bunch of stuff that isn't remotely hard SF).
 When I did, I was very pleased to have a suitable title story.

 So far, those are the only two places the story has appeared.

 That's it; here's your list of handy exits: